fthardy/denom/README.md

 # Denom

-*A lean framework to build type-safe identifiers for modern, domain-driven systems.*
+*A lean framework to build type-safe domain entity identifiers for modern, domain-driven systems.*

 ---

-**Denom** aims to be a lightweight toolkit for working with **domain identifiers** – unique, business-relevant identifiers such as employer numbers, social security numbers, IBANs, or ISBNs.
+**Denom** aims to be a lightweight toolkit for working with **domain entity identifiers** – unique, business-relevant identifiers such as employer numbers, social security numbers, IBANs, or ISBNs.

-Instead of using raw strings or UUIDs, Denom aims to provide type-safe value objects, codecs, validators and integrations for common frameworks.
+Instead of using general value types like strings, numbers or UUIDs, Denom aims to provide type-safe value objects and support for canonicalization.

-**Its goal:** _bring clarity, safety, and consistency to how domain identifiers are represented and exchanged across systems._
+**Its goal:** _bring clarity, safety, and consistency to how domain entity identifiers are represented within a system and exchanged across systems._

 ---